“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-If you already have a PgDip in Community Specialist Practice (District Nursing) this course allows you to extend your studies to master’s level.
-We’ll support and guide you as you undertake the substantial piece of independent inquiry involved in completing the MSc Community Health Care Nursing (top-up) qualification.
+If you already have a PgDip in Community Specialist Practice (District Nursing), this course allows you to extend your studies to the master's level.
+We'll support and guide you as you undertake the substantial piece of independent inquiry involved in completing the MSc Community Health Care Nursing (top-up) qualification.

 Mode of Study:

 To be confirmed

 If you've already successfully completed the Postgraduate Diploma in Community Specialist Practice (District Nursing), you can build up to an MSc qualification by completing a 60-credit dissertation module at the University of Bolton.
 You'll explore the ethical principles, values and moral concepts in health and social care, and choose a specific topic to research in-depth for your dissertation, with the aim of developing both your theoretical knowledge and practical abilities.